fabricelacharme/Karaboss/README.md

 This editor is basic compared to professionnal ones (even the free versions) but enough to have some fun.
 ![GitHub Logo](/Gifs/en.explorer.png)

-The sources are hard to show because the merger of all these projects into one results in a non-optimized code (to be nice) Anayway, the program can be freely downloadable at http://karaoke.lacharme.net
+The sources are hard to show because the merger of all these projects into one results in a non-optimized code (to be fair) Anayway, the program can be freely downloadable at http://karaoke.lacharme.net